tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_kms_key.md

 ## Parameters

-### alias _(required if `key_id` not specified)_
+`alias` _(required if `key_id` not specified)_

-This resource accepts searching for a KMS Key by it's Alias.
+: This resource accepts searching for a KMS Key by it's Alias.
   This can be passed as a `alias: 'alias/value'` key-value entry in a hash.
 This will then use the `target_key_id` from the Alias to search for the KMS Key.

-##### key_id _(required if `alias` not specified)_
+`key_id` _(required if `alias` not specified)_

-This resource accepts searching for a KMS Key by the KMS Key ID which can represent both the actual Key ID or the ARN of the Key.
+: This resource accepts searching for a KMS Key by the KMS Key ID which can represent both the actual Key ID or the ARN of the Key.
   This can be passed either as a string or as a `key_id: 'value'` key-value entry in a hash.

 ## Properties